 - Vessel properties The vessel properties include the pressure within the vessel and opacity of the vessel model.
 The target for pressure within the vessel is 11-17 kPa, and the target for opacity is >50%.
-This will ensure the vessel has the correct blood pressure and the operator will be able to see the deployment of the vascular interventional devices. - Vessel dimensions The dimensions of the vessel must be accurate to the dimensions of the vessel in the body that the stent is designed to be deployed in, as well as accommodate for the stent in its entirety.
-The targets for this are a length of \sim 30 cm, a wall thickness of 1-2 mm, and a diameter of 8-9 mm.
+This will ensure the vessel has the correct blood pressure and the operator will be able to see the deployment of vascular interventional devices. - Vessel dimensions The dimensions of the vessel must be accurate to the dimensions of the vessel in the body that the stent is designed to be deployed in, as well as accommodate for the stent in its entirety.
+The targets for this are a length of \sim 30 cm, a wall thickness of 1-2 mm, and a diameter of 7-9 mm.

 - Lesion properties The properties important to accurate calcified lesion modeling are the indentation hardness and adhesive strength to the vessel wall.
-The target property values are ~39 on the Shore D scale for hardness, and >27 pascals for adhesive (shear) strength.
-These values were determined through research and analysis of real-world calcified lesion properties performed by the team (see section 4.3.2 and 4.3.3).
+The target property values are ~39 on the Shore D hardness scale, and ~15.2 megapascals of overlap adhesive shear strength.
+These values were determined through research and analysis of real-world calcified lesion properties performed by the team (see Sections 4.3.2 and 4.3.3).
 Achieving these target values for calcified lesion properties will create a more accurate and useful calcified vessel model. - Lesion dimensions The dimensions important to accurate calcified lesion modeling are the length, thickness, and degree of vessel occlusion.
 The target dimension values are 5 mm for length, 0.5 mm for thickness, and 50% for degree of vessel occlusion.
-These values were determined through research and analysis of real-world calcified lesion dimensions performed by the team (see section 3.3.2).
-Achieving these target values for calcified lesion dimensions will create a more accurate and useful calcified vessel model. - Fluid properties The blood analog that runs through the artery model must have similar properties to the blood within a patient being treated for this disease.
+These values were determined through research and analysis of real-world calcified lesion dimensions performed by the team (see Section 3.3.2).
+Constructing several calcified lesion models around these target values for dimensions will represent an accurate range of expected use conditions for peripheral vascular interventional devices, resulting in a more useful calcified vessel model. - Fluid properties The blood analog that runs through the artery model must have similar properties to the blood within a patient being treated for this disease.
 The target values for the fluid properties came from the team's research.
 The properties measured are flow rate, dynamic viscosity, density, and temperature.
-The targets for these properties are a flow rate of 400 mL/min, a dynamic viscosity of 0.006 Pas, a density of 1060 kg/m3, and a temperature of 37°C. - Engineering standard compliance The engineering standard compliance will be measured by a % deviation from the standards used by the team.
+The targets for these properties are a flow rate of 400 mL/min, a dynamic viscosity of 0.006 Pa·s, a density of 1060 kg/m3, and a temperature of 37°C. - Engineering standard compliance The engineering standard compliance will be measured by a % deviation from the standards used by the team.
 The target for this is a 0% deviation, or a 100% compliance, to the applicable standards. - Manufacturing cost The cost of manufacturing the overall calcified vessel model and 12 replicable artery models must stay within the \$3,000 budget provided by the client.
 That budget has increased to \$3,800 as the team has done additional fundraising.